gbmhunter/blog/content/programming/languages/c-plus-plus/qt-cute/index.md

 ## Serial Port (QSerialPort)

-Qt allows you to access serial ports on the machine via the QSerialPort class.
+Qt allows you to access serial ports on the machine via the `QSerialPort` class.
 Note that serial port operations such as reading and writing must be done from the same thread.
 In that respect, if you do need to do both reading and writing, it is best not to use a blocking approach for reading, as you can not both block on a read call and send data at the same time.
 The better alternative is to use the readyRead signal

 ## Compatibility With std Library

 **Qt Threads and std::condition_variable**

-In my experience, `std::condition_variable` seems to work without an issues when within a Qt thread.
+In my experience, `std::condition_variable` seems to work without any issues when within a Qt thread.

 ## Unused Parameter 'xxx'